 Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status building external appearance and visual dominance of the building when viewed from the street.
 49.5.20 Roof colour The roof of any new building or any building alterations that result in a change in roofing material, shall be coloured within the range of browns, greens, greys blacks and blue greys with a Light Reflectance Value (LRV) of less than 30%.
-RD Discretion is restricted to visual effects on Slope Hil when viewed from above 49.5.21 Building Coverage 49.5.21.1 In the Medium Density Residential Precinct, a maximum of 45%.
-RD Discretion is restricted to the following: a. external appearance, location and visual dominance of the building(s) as viewed from the street(s) and adjacent sites; b. external amenity values for future occupants of buildings on the site.
-49.5.22 49.5.21.2 In the High Density Residential Precinct, a maximum of 70%.
-Minimum boundary setbacks for buildings NC RD 43.3.22 Minimum boundary setbacks for buildings a.
-Road boundaries: 3m Discretion is restricted to: b.
+RD Discretion is restricted to visual effects on Slope Hill when viewed from above 49.5.21 Building Coverage 49.5.21.1 In the Medium Density Residential Precinct, a maximum of 45%.
+49.5.21.2 In the High Density Residential Precinct, a maximum of RD Discretion is restricted to the following: a. external appearance, location and visual dominance of the building(s) as viewed from the street(s) and adjacent sites; b. external amenity values for future occupants of buildings on the site.
+70%.
+49.5.22 Minimum boundary setbacks for buildings a.
+Road boundaries: 3m b.
 All other boundaries: 1.5m c.
 Garages shall be setback at least 6m from a road boundary. d.
 Building setbacks from a private-way having the function of a dedicated rear service lane, and which does not provide public access to any residential unit's front door or public pedestrian traffic generally: 0m e.
 Building setbacks from a private-way having the function of a road in terms of providing public access to any residential unit's front door and public pedestrian traffic: 3m Note: For the purposes of clauses (d) and (e) above, private ways shall only be considered in their entirety (i.e., both sides together and for their full length) when identifying whether clause (d) or clause (e) applies.
 Refer also to the provisions of Chapter 27. e.f.
 In Sub-Area K2: Minimum setback from the top of the escarpment edge: 20m. d.g.
 Minimum setback from the northern (outer) side of the State Highway 6 Building Restriction Area: 0m Exclusions: a.
-Setbacks do not apply to site boundaries where a common or party wall is prepared between two buildings on a displacement of the site of the state of the stat a.
+Setbacks do not apply to site boundaries where a common or party wall is proposed between two buildings on adjoining adjacent sites. b.
+Roof eaves, entrance awnings, window shading/screening devices and RD Discretion is restricted to: a.
 Any privacy effects created by the proposal on adjacent sites; b.
 External appearance, location and visual dominance of the building as viewed from the street and adjacent sites; and c.
 Effects on the safety of the transportation network, including pedestrian safety. e.d.
-Heritage values of the Glenpanel Homestead. is proposed between two buildings on adjoiningadjacent sites. b.
+Heritage values of the Glenpanel Homestead.
 Roof eaves, entrance awnings, window shading/screening devices and other building elements that provide shelter can extend into the road